Turtle-Arena/turtle-arena-archive/README.txt

-TMNT Arena source directories setup
+Turtle Arena source directories setup

 base (or assets0.pk3) - Game data used to run the engine base-src - Source files for the game data that are not used by the engine